Dyang0/Tech-Blogs-and-Other/README.md

 **Bonus Blogs**

-I sometimes dabble into more philosophy topics if you're interested.
+Sometimes I dabble into philosophy themes if you're interested.
+The writing is more subjective in nature.

 These are a few I enjoyed writing :)

 - [We Are Learning Wrong and Why We Should Care](https://medium.com/@dyang./we-are-learning-wrong-and-why-we-should-care-cc3aaba351c5)
 - [Why Everything Needs to Be in Writing](https://medium.com/@dyang./why-everything-needs-to-be-in-writing-ad2b1ff3e4f4)